jamesnyika/mini-snow-course/chap2/README.md

 #### 2- Javascript Knowledge
 You will need to obtain such an instance before taking this course as well as get some rudimentary understanding of javascript.
-The link below is to a basic javascripting courseon YouTube.
+The link below is to a basic javascript course on YouTube.
 Use this course to quickly understand the basic syntax of the language.

 [A Basic Javascript Course](https://www.youtube.com/watch?v=vEROU2XtPR8)